The Parameter Report: An Orientation Guide for Data-Driven Parameterization: Exact Parameter Values

 \subsection{Data Set}

 We collected real-world graphs from various applications and repositories such as Konect~\cite{Kunegis13}, Matrix Market~\cite{BPR+97}, Network Repository~\cite{RA15} or SNAP~\cite{snapnets} with a focus on obtaining graphs of moderate size that are indeed undirected (and not just underlying graphs of directed graphs).
-Overall, we collected~$144$ graphs with~$20$ of them being weighted graphs (where we ignored the weights) and~$13$ being ego networks where we took the largest connected component of the graph induced by the open neighborhood of some vertex in a larger graph.
+The graphs arise for example in social network analysis, bioinformatics, scientific computing, or route planning.
+For most of the graphs, a detailed description of the content is given in the above-mentioned data repository.
+Overall, we collected~$144$ graphs with~$20$ of them being weighted graphs (where we ignored the weights) and~$13$ being ego networks where we took the largest connected component of the graph induced by the open neighborhood of some vertex in a larger graph.\footnote{In social network analysis, the term ego network refers to the graph in the neighborhood of a vertex and it is a very common analysis step to work on ego networks.
+We chose the largest connected component because most parameters can be calculated independently on connected components, so the largest connected component is more indicative of instance difficulty than the whole graph.}

-We filtered these graphs as follows: First, we removed the~$35$ graphs with more than~$3000$ edges because we could only rarely calculate all parameters on these graphs.
-Next, from the remaining~$109$ graphs we removed the ones where any of the parameters we study, with the exception of~$\vi$ and~$\tdp$, could not be calculated within the time limit of~$24$ hours.
-This step removed another~$22$ graphs and left us with a set of~$87$ graphs.
-An overview of these~$87$ graphs can be found in Table~\ref{table-instance-spec} in the appendix.
-Finally, to also evaluate the parameters~$\vi$ and~$\tdp$ we further filtered these~$87$ graphs to create a smaller set of only~$59$ graphs where we were able to calculate all parameters within the time limit.
-These~$59$ graphs are highlighted with gray in Table~\ref{table-instance-spec}.